masslight/ottehr/README.md

 The script will prompt you for the following information:

-* Your access token: Log in to your [ZapEHR project](https://console.zapehr.com), and copy the access token from the dashboard.
+* Your access token: Log in to your [Oystehr project](https://console.oystehr.com), and copy the access token from the dashboard.
-* Your project ID: Find this on the [ZapEHR project details page](https://console.zapehr.com/project).
+* Your project ID: Find this on the [Oystehr project details page](https://console.oystehr.com/project).
 * Your first provider email: This can be your email address.

 Once the program finishes running,